Musical Theatre Auditions

 • All musical theatre majors who pass their prescreen will schedule their audition through the same Acceptd account.

-• Auditions are required before applicant notification, as Nazareth accepts students directly to their programs.
+• Auditions are required before applicant notification, as Nazareth accepts students directly to our programs.
 You will not hear from Nazareth until after a prescreen or audition has been completed.

 Prescreen Submission

 Each piece should be filmed/uploaded as a separate piece of media.
 No continuous videos.
-Students are encouraged to use standard technology/recording devices that are available to them (i.e. smartphones, tablets, etc.) All prescreen videos should be uploaded to Nazareth’s Acceptd account: https://nazarethuniversity.getacceptd.com
+You are encouraged to use standard technology/recording devices that are available to you (i.e. smartphones, tablets, etc.).

-After submission, you will be notified of our faculty decisions and those whopass their Prescreen will be invited to sign up for an audition through your Acceptd account.
+After submission, you will be notified of our faculty decisions.
+Those who pass their Prescreen will be invited to sign up for an audition through your Acceptd account.

 Slate

 • There is no need to slate your individual performance videos & pieces.
-Instead, clearly label each video with your name and the title of the piece you are performing (see more details below).
+Instead, clearly label each video with your name and the title of the piece you are performing.
+More tips can be found on the MTCP website.

 Songs